-SAR @ MWD Crossing had the highest single sample observed E. coli concentration of 2,200 MPN/100 mL, which was observed during the 2021 warm, dry season.
+SAR @ MWD Crossing had the highest single sample E. coli concentration of 2,200 MPN/100 mL during the 2021 war, dry season

 E. coli concentrations at Prado Park Lake ranged from 5 to 470 MPN/100 mL (Figure 4-26).
-Bacteria concentrations were elevated in the early weeks of the warm, dry season causing the
+Bacteria concentrations were elevated in the early weeks of the warm, dry season causing the initial three geomean concentrations to be above the TMDL WLA.
+In June 2021, bacteria concentrations fell below the WLA where they mostly remained for the remainder of the warm, dry season and the entirety of the cool, dry season.